tomalamud/ReactDevChallenge/README.md

 Once set up you can run `make [tab]` to see a list of actions:

   *  `make build` to initially build and deploy the container
-  *  `make start` to start the containers app
-  *  `make stop` to turn off the app

-Normally you'll only run `make build` only once in a while, `make up` every time you start your env.
-But this in an example of a finnal product ready for production so the `up` and the `build` is made at the same time.

 ## Developement process ##
 1) I first began this process by studying the given endpoints with [Insomnia](http://insomnia.rest) untill